-For the time being, carbon nanotubes (CNTs) are not applied to foods.
-Only in theory, they can be transported into the gastrointestinal tract through unwanted hand-to-mouth transfer or when swallowing particles which are transported through cleaning processes from the respiratory tract into the esophagus.
-As a rule, particles that have been taken up via the food are excreted via the stool.
-No proof has been furnished as yet that carbon nanotubes get into the intestines and are taken up from there into the body.
+At present, carbon nanotubes (CNTs) are not used in food.
+Only in theory, they can be transported into the gastrointestinal tract through unwanted hand-to-mouth transfer or through swallowing of particles after their clearing process from the respiratory tract.
+As a rule, particles that have been taken up via the food are excreted via the faeces.
+Until now, there is no evidence for carbon nanotubes to

 The term "carbon nanotubes" (CNTs) comprises a group of carbon-containing nanomaterials with diverse properties, which for example differ in their surface structure or in the number of walls.
 These features significantly affect the strength of the toxic effects of the CNTs.
 Many of the observed effects are due to the fibre-like form of the carbon nanotubes, which may cause indirect effects upon contact with the surface of the environmental organisms.
 Universally valid statements about the environmental toxicity of carbon nanotubes are not yet possible.